KIT Campus South, Karlsruhe

 Focus Areas Relevant to BUCABUMA

-Digital Circular Fabrication
+Digital Circular Construction Research Lab

 Contact Persons

-Professorship of Digital Design and Fabrication
+Professorship Digital Design and Fabrication

 Apply to the BUCABUMA Programme at KIT